-The District's natural parks are essential for supporting the diversity of species occurring in Saanich.
+The District's parks which protect natural ecosystems such as forests, lakes and wetlands are essential for supporting the diversity of species that inhabit Saanich.
+They provide large intact habitat areas with natural ecosystems functions required to support species that require refuge from urban areas.
 These natural area parks offer a range of additional benefits beyond supporting biodiversity.
 They play a role in climate mitigation by sequestering carbon dioxide while also enhancing the District's resilience to the impacts of climate change by mitigating heatwaves, air pollution, flooding, and stormwater surges.
-These green spaces provide residents with access to nature, improving their mental and physical well-being.
+These green spaces provide residents with access to nature, improving their mental and physical wellbeing.
 Many people use these parks for recreational activities, which have positive effects on their health and happiness.
 The integrity of these natural areas is, however, under threat.
-Climate change is altering growing conditions and creating negative impacts on species' interrelationships (such as predator prey cycles, pollination, etc).
-Local factors such as recreation, illegal encroachment, the release of pollutants, and the invasion of non-native species are also impacting the integrity of these publicly owned natural spaces.
+Climate change is altering growing conditions and creating negative impacts on species' interrelationships (such as predator-prey cycles, pollination, etc).
+Increasing demand for recreation in natural is increases the presence of humans and pets which can reduce the number and type of species that live there.
+Other impacts on parks include illegal encroachment from neighbouring landowners, the release of pollutants such as road runoff or accidental spills, and the invasion of non-native species.

-To protect these natural areas, the District should consider developing policies that help protect these natural park areas by reducing encroachments.
-This could be done through regulating adjacent lands and installing natural and physical barriers.
-There are also opportunities to improve the integrity of these natural spaces, making them even more capable of supporting a wide range of species.
+To protect these natural areas, the District should enforce regulations to protect natural park areas from encroachments.
+This could be done through regulating adjacent lands and installing natural and physical barriers, regular monitoring and a hotline for the public to report on encroachments.
 The introduction of climate-resilient plants and trees, restoration of degraded areas, installation of habitat features, and the creation of pollinator gardens could be considered.